Google is rolling out a new feature that will help Gmail users transfer emailed photos from their accounts directly to Google Photos.

 Now when you get a photo attachment in a Gmail message, you can save it directly to Google Photos with the ‘Save to Photos’ button.

-According to the company, the new feature frees users from having to download photo attachments from Gmail messages in order to then manually back them up to Google Photos.
+According to the company, the new feature frees users from downloading photo attachments from Gmail messages to manually back them up to Google Photos.

 Google is gradually rolling the new feature in the next 15 days, starting from Thursday (India time).